magisterquis/flagslice/README.md

 /* Do something with *files and *names */
 ```

-The above would be called something like
+A program using the above would be invoked somethnig like
 ```sh
 ./foo -f shadow -f master.passwd -n bunnies -n moose
 ```